chon-group/javino2arduino/README.md

 # Javino Library for Arduino

-This library provides Javino (a protocol for exchange messages between cognitive agents and their physical resources) for Arduino boards.

 This repository provides the Javino protocol for Arduino boards.
 Javino is a serial message's error check protocol for exchanging messages between high-end and low-end IoT devices over serial communication.

 When a high-level software needs to act in the environment, it is necessary to transmit its command to the microcontroller where the actuators are connected,  providing a bridge between the software's external actions and the microcontroller’s functions.
 In the same way, when the high-level software needs to sense the environment, the data perceived by sensors has to be sent.